engels74/hweb/docs/containers/qbittorrent.md

 !!! question "What is this?"

-    This is a fork of Hotio's [qBittorrent](https://hotio.dev/containers/qbittorrent) Docker image, that includes ffprobe, at `/app/bin/ffprobe`.
-Useful for scripts.
-The qBittorrent uses [libtorrent v2.x](https://github.com/userdocs/qbittorrent-nox-static/releases).
+    This is a fork of Hotio's [qBittorrent](https://hotio.dev/containers/qbittorrent) Docker image, that uses [libtorrent v2.x](https://github.com/userdocs/qbittorrent-nox-static/releases).

 ## Starting the container